maelissteissier/Journail/README_en.md

 Docker containers for the `Flask` API and the `nginx` server that serves both the backend and frontend applications.
 It then launches both containers with `docker-compose`.

+A (french) database is pre-filled with foods and their true nutritional values for easy testing.

 ## DEV mode : build and launch